Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Limitations and future work

 \section{Limitations and future work}

 \textbf{Limitations.} Although our method produces high-quality edits, it is fundamentally bounded by the generative model's underlying distribution.
 Unconditional inversion successfully recovers the structure of highly out-of-distribution shapes, but the subsequent editing trajectories can become unstable under simple prompts.
 In these extreme cases, applying edit prompts with the retrieved noise latent and unconditional embeddings yields implausible geometries (Fig.~\ref{fig:merged_edits}).
-Because our optimization does not explicitly enforce geometric plausibility, large semantic shifts on rare poses may produce unrealistic results. \\ \\ \textbf{Future work.} A first exciting direction of research would explore how to improve robustness of the editing pipeline.
-Notably, as we saw that diversity and out-of-distribution are key concepts, it would be interesting to see how to incorporate automatic detection of those phenomena.
-A second direction would be to apply inversion to novel downstream tasks: indeed, as inversion captures most geometric cues of a given shape, it would be nice to see if we can apply image morphing techniques~\cite{yang2024impus} to shape morphing, as this could have significant impact, notably for shape analysis applications
+Because our optimization does not explicitly enforce geometric plausibility, large semantic shifts on rare poses may produce unrealistic results. \\ \\ \textbf{Future work.} First, future research can focus on improving editing robustness, notably by automatically detecting out-of-distribution and low-diversity states.
+Second, inversion could be applied to new downstream tasks; since it captures rich geometric cues, adapting image morphing techniques~\cite{yang2024impus} to 3D shapes would benefit shape analysis applications.